qwename/discord.tcl/README.md

 - Can only connect to the Gateway
 - Dispatch events supported: Restart, Resume
-- Callbacks can be registered for all other events
+- Callbacks can be registered for all events

 ### Libraries